hdrummon/HugoHdrummon/content/post/Reflection6.md

 Overall the machine was quite similar to my previous machine OpenAdmin.
 They both shared similar enumeration processes and configuration files to help me further determine exploits.
-There were still sections that I was stuck on, but I mostly focused on using google to help determine the right path rather then trying rabbit holes.
+There were still sections that I was stuck on, but I mostly focused on using google to help determine the right path rather than trying rabbit holes.

 ## Tuesday 25/02  Wednesday 26/02